blinds52/odata/trunk/minutes/odata-meeting-25_on-20130214-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-202
-: "Custom Mapping to Atom Elements not defined" [component: ATOM Format] is **Proposed as noted in the motion** with no objections.
+: "Custom Mapping to Atom Elements not defined" [component: ATOM Format] is **Resolved as noted in the motion** with no objections.

 ####5.2.2 OData Atom, OData JSON